codehearts/oral-inspirations/readme.md

     width="700px">
 </p>

-Oral Inspirations is a dead-simple, serverless web app which recommends a place to eat from a list of your design
+Oral Inspirations is a dead-simple, unsettling serverless web app which recommends a place to eat from a configurable list of places

 ## Installation